How contextuality and antidistinguishability are related

-for all contexts $C\in \mathcal{C}$.
-Otherwise it is \textit{contextual}. \end{definition} Any value assignment that obeys \eqref{eq:val_assign_def} for all contexts in $\mathcal{C}$ is referred to as a \emph{noncontextual value assignment}.
-The existence of a noncontextual value assignment for $\mathcal{G}(X, \mathcal{C})$, corresponds to assigning two colours representing truth values to all vertices in a graph, with the constraint that vertices in a common hyperedge must have one, and only one, true assignment -- that is, only one vertex assigned the value of $1$.
+Since each context corresponds to the set of distinct outcomes of a measurement, Eq.~\eqref{eq:val_assign_def} is the requirement that any measurement can only have one outcome.
+Any value assignment that obeys \eqref{eq:val_assign_def} for all contexts in $\mathcal{C}$ is referred to as a \emph{noncontextual value assignment}.
+The existence of a noncontextual value assignment for $\mathcal{G}(X, \mathcal{C})$, corresponds to assigning two colours representing truth values to all vertices in a graph, with the constraint that vertices in a common hyperedge must have one, and only one, true assignment (i.e., only one vertex assigned the value of $1$).
 This satisfiability task is referred to as the \textit{KS colorability problem} \cite{alma991019892499703276}.
 Hence, in this picture, a contextuality scenario is contextual if it does not admit a KS-colouring of the graph $\mathcal{G}(X, \mathcal{C})$.
+Referring to a scenario as contextual in this way is a form of \textit{state-independent} contextuality.
+It is further possible to fix the value of a single projector (state) and ask whether it possible to assign values to the remainder of the graph, giving a \textit{state-dependent} form of contextuality.